 If budget is a huge concern, then consider buying items little by little until you can build your own car survival kit.
 You may even ask for a few items as gifts for your birthday or special holidays.
 If you can, it is advisable to start with the most essential items that you would need, or perhaps stuff that are essential to your safety and survival.

-Here's a few items that you must have in your car survival kit and why you need each of these items.
-These items are grouped into four categories: vehicle operation, safety, personal health and miscellaneous.
+Here are a few items that you must have in your car survival kit and why you need each of these items.
+These items are grouped into four categories: vehicle operation, safety, personal health, and miscellaneous.

 The following items will help you get your vehicle back into operation.
 They can come in handy as a perfect quick fix to get your car up and running instead of waiting for rescue on the side of the road: